rick-mingyu-liu/PriceValve/backend/README.md

 # PriceValve Backend API

 A comprehensive Express.js backend for Steam game data analysis using SteamSpy and Steam Review APIs.
+This is a pure data fetching service with no database operations.

 ## 🚀 Quick Start